NativeScript/docs-v7/core-concepts/bindings.md

 > Note: The application module is static and could be reached within the entire application; it just needs to be required. <Comment: Please verify that my changes to the previous sentence did not create a technical error.> Another difference here is that `dateConverter` is a function instead of an object with two functions `toView` and `toModel`.
 Since the usual operation is converting data from model to view, if a function is provided as converter, it acts as a `toView` function. <Comment: Please verify that my changes to the previous sentence did not create a technical error.>

-##Stop Binding
+##Stop binding

-Generall,y there is no need to stop binding explicitly since a Binding object uses weak references, which prevents any memory leaks.
+Generally, there is no need to stop binding explicitly since a Binding object uses weak references, which prevents any memory leaks.
 However, there are some scenarios where binding must be stopped.
 In order to stop an existing data binding, just call the **unbind** method with the target property name as the argument.

 ``` JavaScript
 targetTextField.unbind("text");